kumagai-group/pydefect/docs_rst/tutorial.rst

     Va_O1: [0, 1, 2]

-where the combination of defect types and their charges are shown.
+where the combination of defect species and their charges are tabulated.
-We can modify this file using an editor if necessary or --keywords option (see below).
+We can modify this file by hand if necessary or using :code:`--keywords` option.
 If we want to add dopants, we can type as follows:

 ::